 What I love most about the Frari is the contrast between its simple exterior and grand interior.
 It reminded me of the churches we saw while sightseeing in Bologna, where you pass through a plain brick facade and immediately have your breath taken away.
 Highlights include a towering Titian painting over the altar and an elaborately carved wooden Choir.

-Admission is 3 euros and well worth it.
+Admission to the Basilica is 3 euros and well worth it.

 Campo Santa Margherita